asakusarb/action_args/README.md

 This allows you to explicitly state which members of the `params` Hash are used in your controller actions,

-## StrongParameters

-ActionArgs plays very nice with Rails 4 StrongParameters.
+## Method parameter types in Ruby, and how ActionArgs handles parameters

-### Required Parameters
+### Required Parameters (:req)
 Method parameters that you specify are required.
-If a key of the same name does not exist in the params Hash, an ArgumentError is raised.
+If a key of the same name does not exist in the params Hash, ActionContrller::BadRequest (or ArgumentError in Rails 3) is raised.

 In this `show` action, ActionArgs will require that `id` parameter is provided.
 ```ruby